barryclark/jekyll-now/partner/index.md

 title: Partner with Cheryl
 ---

-I partner with companies in a personal capacity, get in touch if you are looking for any of the following, or you have another proposal.
+I partner with companies in a personal capacity in these areas among others.

 1. Keynote speaker, panelist, host for tech events
 2. Advisor on open source strategy and developer-led growth (typically 1 hour / month, compensated as cash or shares)